basia1111/basia1111/README.md

 ## What I'm up to

-💻 Building interactive web applications with React and exploring advanced JavaScript patterns 🚀 Diving into full-stack development with both Node.js and PHP backends 🐳 Learning Docker containerization and cloud deployment workflows 🔄 Implementing CI/CD pipelines to streamline development processes 🔍 Always exploring new technologies that make development more efficient
+💻 Building interactive web applications with React and exploring advanced JavaScript patterns<br>
+🚀 Diving into full-stack development with both Node.js and PHP backends<br>
+🐳 Learning Docker containerization and cloud deployment workflows<br>
+🔄 Implementing CI/CD pipelines to streamline development processes<br>
+🔍 Always exploring new technologies that make development more efficient<br>

 ## 🛠️ Tech Stack